Serviced Apartments Kensington

 The most infamous Kensington shopping street is High Street Kensington.
 Here you can find the best shopping in Kensington.

-If malls are more to taste, that’s no problem either, the biggest mall in Kensington isn’t actually quite in Kensington but close enough.
-The Westgate is just down the road in Shepherd’s Bush.
+If malls are more to taste, that’s no problem either, the biggest mall in Kensington isn’t quite in Kensington but close enough.
+Westfield London is just down the road.

 Here are ten of the best shops in Kensington and the surrounding areas.